phanghos/chh-test/README.md

 * **Single source of truth for data**: The data is coming from a single point, which makes it a lot easier to debug errors, becuse they're easily traceable

 For a more detailed explanation of MVI, check this out: http://hannesdorfmann.com/android/mosby3-mvi-1

+# Additional notes

+The test is not 100% complete.
+I had no time to unit test every class nor implement any UI test.
+Furthermore, whenever fetching the user portfolio, there may arise the case where we don't directly know the name of a coin with a particular ID, because we haven't fetched that from the list, and so, it has not been stored locally.
+For these cases, I'm showing **Unknown Coin**.
+I would also have moved dimensions (for margins, padding, text sizes, etc)  to a separated `dimens.xml`, as well as moved hard-coded strings to `strings.xml`,